-- Taking notes may slow down the interview in a good way - Use pre-prepared numbered questions as a framework but be flexible - Note-taking should occur throughout the entire interview, not just when a Respondent makes a pertinent disclosure or an "incriminating" remark - Documentation is critical: you are creating the record of the complaint - Remember that students have the right to inspect their education record under FERPA
+- Taking notes may slow down the interview in a good way - Use pre-prepared numbered questions as a framework but be flexible - Notetaking should occur throughout the entire interview, not just when a Respondent makes a pertinent disclosure or an "incriminating" remark - Documentation is critical to creating the record of the complaint - Remember that students have the right to inspect their education record under FERPA

-NOTE-TAKING (CONT.)
+NOTETAKING (CONT.)

-- Notes should be complete and detailed - Important for assessing credibility - Decision may turn on small details - Where possible, include verbatim statements on critical issues - Use their words, not yours - Keep notes on what is told to the Complainant, Respondent, and witnesses - You may want to summarize perceptions of credibility - Recognize, however, that notes and evidence may be subject to review
+- Notes should be complete and detailed - Important for assessing credibility - Decision may turn on small details - Where possible, include verbatim statements on critical issues - use their words, not yours - Keep notes regarding what the Complainant, Respondent, and witnesses are told - You may want to summarize perceptions of credibility - Recognize, however, that notes and evidence may be subject to review

-NOTE-TAKING (CONT.)
+NOTETAKING (CONT.)